allanino/DNA/README.rst

     $ pip install file2dna

-The installed script will be called :code:`dna` and accepts four types of operations passed as arguments together with the file name:
+The installed script will be called ``dna`` and accepts four types of operations passed as arguments together with the file name:

 .. code-block:: console